tim-one/tim-one.github.io/psf/crimes.md

 Speculation "out loud" is often inappropriate, though, and I don't believe I've ever done much of that.
 For example, I've frequently speculated about why the CoC WG got so much so wrong in my list of "violations".
 But I don't air those internal guesses - none of them are flattering, and I rarely comment if the principle of charity can't be stretched to come up with a positive interpretation.

 But I did indeed speculate openly about Karl Knechtel's internal states.
-In Karl's case, his "indefinite suspension" from Discourse was what spurred me to start a topic on neurodivergence, and since Karl was locked out he couldn't speak for himself.
+In Karl's case, his "indefinite suspension" from Discourse was part of what spurred me to start a topic on neurodivergence, and since Karl was locked out he couldn't speak for himself.
 I felt I did have non-trivial insight into his internal states, and was open about speaking for him, although stressing that these were only my best guesses.

 Does that violate the CoC?
 I don't know.
 There appear to be a whole universe of things that violate the CoC that the CoC never says are violations.
 I try to live by the Golden Rule instead.